This case study looks at how a RIO could help fund a family member getting onto the property ladder.

 They own their own home outright in Dorking.
 It's a four-bedroom detached property, which has recently been valued at £730,000.

 Julian is using a drawdown pension he set up years ago and has a drawdown fund of £450,000, from which he is drawing 3.5% on an annualised basis, giving him an annual net income of £14,200.
-Sarah gets an income from the government Defined Benefit Pension (final salary pension) scheme she belongs to, which gives her an annual income of £18,000.
+Sarah gets an income from the government Defined Benefit Pension (final salary pension) scheme she belongs to, which gives her a net annual income of £18,000.

 What they want